Skip to main content

 • For the autumn–winter peak season (October–December), book at least two weeks ahead.

-• No online booking portal is listed in the current venue record , contact the venue directly or use a local concierge.
+• No online booking portal is listed in the current venue record, contact the venue directly or use a local concierge.

 Does Zijin Shi Fang handle dietary restrictions?

-• No dietary information is listed in the current venue record, and no website or phone number is publicly available through this listing.
+• No dietary information is listed in the current venue record, no website or phone number is publicly available through this listing.

 • Traditional Cantonese kitchens of this type typically rely on animal proteins and seafood as core ingredients; vegetarian or allergy-specific requirements are leading clarified directly with the restaurant before booking.